What is Vehicle Excise Duty (VED)?

 Increased tax breaks are slowly bridging the difference in affordability between electric vehicles and traditional vehicles, despite the higher upfront costs.
 Owners of fully EV machines also do not need to pay any city congestion charges.

-With the Government's plan to bring the ban on new petrol, diesel and hybrid vehicles forward to 2035, we will definitely be seeing more changes, hopefully making electric vehicles more attractive and affordable.
+With the Government's plan to bring the ban on new petrol, diesel and hybrid vehicles forward to 2035, we will definitely be seeing more changes, potentially making electric vehicles more attractive and affordable.
+Commercial Vehicle contracts have a range of hybrid or full electric vehicles available, offering the best electric car and electric van lease deals in the UK.